 - 1. How effective has the implementation of the enrollment management plan been?
 How effective has student recruitment been at all academic levels? - 2.
-To what extent does our admission policy reflect the institutional mission and goals? - 3.
+How does our admission policy reflect the institutional mission and goals? - 3.
 How do we address freshmen academic and social adjustment to university life?
 How do we provide academic, social and personal support?
 How do we include parents, guardians, and significant others? - 4.
 How do student support services satisfy student needs and interests, in accordance with the institutional mission? - 5.
 What is the effectiveness of student support services in assisting in the creation of student learning communities?
-How are students encouraged in peer learning, having study groups and social activities?

-- 6. How do we provide support to students identified as being at risk?
+How are students encouraged in peer learning, having study groups and social activities? - 6.
+How do we provide support to students identified as being at risk?
 How effective are the students support services in student retention? - 7.
-How effective is the process to encourage students with special needs to actively participate in campus activities? - 8.
-How effective are student organizations in promoting leadership skills?
-To what extent has this impacted student retention? - 9.
+How do we encourage students with special needs to actively participate in campus activities? - 8.
+How do we promote leadership skills through student organizations? - 9.
 What policies and procedures protect student confidentiality and ensure accuracy of records? - 10.
 How do external community programs or activities promote our institutional mission and goals?
 To what extent have students been integrated into these programs and activities?